breun/index_drives/README.md

 ```

 3. Edit the configuration section of the script using a text editor.
-	a.
-You can exclude any drives you don’t want indexed, like for instance your internal drives and backup drives, on the line starting with `EXCLUDED_DRIVES=`.
+- You can exclude any drives you don’t want indexed, like for instance your internal drives and backup drives, on the line starting with `EXCLUDED_DRIVES=`.
 By default drives named `Macintosh HD`, `Time Machine` and `com.apple.TimeMachine.localsnapshots` are excluded from indexing.
-	b.
-You can specify where you want the index files to be stored on the line starting with `OUTPUT_DIR=`.
+- You can specify where you want the index files to be stored on the line starting with `OUTPUT_DIR=`.
 By default these files are stored in a folder called `External Drive indices` in your home directory.

 ## Index